June 25 @ 12:30 pm – 5:00 pm

 - Socializing: Chatting with others, making new connections, or catching up with friends.

 - Using Computers: Accessing the internet, completing personal tasks, or exploring hobbies online.
+Use our computers and wifi or bring your own device and connect via our network.

 - Relaxing: Sitting quietly, reading, listening to music with headphones, or just enjoying a calm space.